-Bloomberg Euro Govt Inflation Linked Bond 1 to 10 Year Treasury Index (the "Reference Index").

-The investment objective of Ostrum Euro Inflation (the "Sub-Fund") is to outperform the Bloomberg Euro Govt Inflation Linked Bond 1 to 10 Year Treasury Index over its recommended minimum investment period of 2 years.
+Reference Currency EURO (EUR) Reference Index Bloomberg Euro Govt Inflation Linked Bond 1 to 10 Year Treasury Index (the "Reference Index").
+Investment Objective The investment objective of Ostrum Euro Inflation (the "Sub-Fund") is to outperform the Bloomberg Euro Govt Inflation Linked Bond 1 to 10 Year Treasury Index over its recommended minimum investment period of 2 years.
 The Sub-Fund is actively managed.
 For indicative purposes only, the Sub-Fund's performance may be compared to the Reference Index.
 However, it does not aim to replicate that Reference Index and may therefore significantly deviate from it.

-The investment strategy lies on an active management process combining:

-- Allocation between fixed income asset classes, modified duration, real rates curve and credit; and - Selection of fixed income securities for the portfolio.
+Investment Policy Investment Strategy The investment strategy lies on an active management process combining: - Allocation between fixed income asset classes, modified duration, real rates curve and credit; and - Selection of fixed income securities for the portfolio.
 Quantitative tools are used for information purpose only, in the decision taking, and in the risk management.

-After analysing the key factors determining the evolution of real yields and inflation rates, the portfolio is built according to an allocation using five sources of added value:

-- Exposure to real rates; - Positioning on the real yield curves; - Arbitrage within Euro zone countries and within inflation reference Index (e.g., French inflation vs. Euro zone inflation): - Exposure to nominal rates (i.e. break-even strategies); and - Exposure to international (i.e. non Euro zone) inflation-linked bonds systematically currency hedged.
+After analysing the key factors determining the evolution of real yields and inflation rates, the portfolio is built according to an allocation using five sources of added value: Exposure to real rates; Positioning on the real yield curves; Arbitrage within Euro zone countries and within inflation reference Index (e.g., French inflation vs. Euro zone inflation); Exposure to nominal rates (i.e. break-even strategies); and Exposure to international (i.e. non Euro zone) inflation-linked bonds systematically currency hedged.
 The Sub-Fund is exposed to fixed-income securities denominated in euro at all times.
 The Sub-Fund invests at least 75% of its net assets in Euro inflation-linked bonds.
+The Sub-Fund is not exposed to equities.
 Depending on market conditions, the Sub-Fund may be exposed to Euro nominal bonds.
 The modified duration may range from 0 to 6.

-As regards the geographical area of the issuers, the exposure of the portfolio to the Euro Zone may range from 0% to 200% and it may range from 0% to 10% for the non-Euro zone exposure.
+As regards the geographical area of the issuers, the exposure of the portfolio to the Euro Zone may range from 0% to $10\%^2$ for the non-Euro zone exposure.

-$^{m 1}$ Until 31 December 2022, the modified duration may range from 2 to 6.

-$^4$ Until 31 December 2022, the exposure of the portfolio to the Euro Zone may range from 90% to 200% while the exposure to the non-Euro zone may range from 0% to 10%.
+$^{^1\,}$ calculated as a percentage of the exposure of the Sub-Fund $^2\,$ calculated as a percentage of the exposure of the Sub-Fund

 The Delegated Investment Manager relies on the appraisal of credit risk by its team and its own methodology.
-In addition to this appraisal, at the time of their acquisition, these securities are subject to a minimum rating constraint corresponding to "Investment Grade", e.g. a rating greater than or equal to BBB- (S&P) or Baa3 (Moody's) or BBB- (Fitch ratings) or an equivalent rating in accordance with the Delegated Investment Manager's analysis.
+In addition to this appraisal, at the time of their acquisition, these securities are subject to a minimum rating1 constraint corresponding to "Investment Grade", e.g. a rating greater than or equal to BBB- (S&P) or Baa3 (Moody's) or BBB- (Fitch ratings) or an equivalent rating in accordance with the Delegated Investment Manager's analysis.